thereferences/practice/docs/source/development/languages/python.md

 ## Importing Modules

-Abide by the HitchHiker's Guide to Python's best practice & readability advice vis-à-vis [importing modules](https://docs.python-guide.org/writing/structure/#modules).
-Hence, please use the import format `import math`, and use a method of the module via pattern
+Abide by the [module importing advice](https://docs.python-guide.org/writing/structure/#modules) of the HitchHiker's Guide to Python, it is an excellent guide to Python software development best practices; beware of the readability advice.
+Hence, please use the import format `import math`, and use a method of the module via the pattern

 ```python
 import math